groboclown/nightjar-mesh/README.md

 If we want to add another service to the mesh, it's mostly cut-n-paste of the above.
 The one thing to note is that *the tuna service setup does not change.*  Nightjar picks up the new service from the namespace and adds in the weighted paths.
 This can be done even without stopping the Tuna service.

-### Adding a Mesh Gateway
+### Adding a Service Mesh Gateway

 You could use a standard Application Load Balancer for every service, but that means you don't gain the great network shaping that Envoy gives us.
-Instead, we want to take advantage of the envoy goodness, but that means introducing a gateway service that all outside traffic uses to access the mesh, and that includes a load balancer.
+Instead, we want to take advantage of the envoy goodness, but that means introducing a gateway service that all outside traffic uses to access the service mesh, and that includes a load balancer.

 Nightjar produces this with just a few tweaks.
 You'll want to set the nightjar container as the only container in the gateway, and configure it as a gateway.